Proven Methods of Sober Support: SMART Recovery

 Currently, several models exist for recovery group program outlines to promote sobriety and mental wellness.
 If you, or someone close to you, has ever had an issue with a substance abuse disorder, the chances are high that you’re familiar, at least in some fashion, with at least one type of recovery program.
-In recent years, SMART Recovery has emerged as new form of peer support and group recovery resource, but how does it differ from other such programs?
+In recent years, SMART Recovery has emerged as a new form of peer support and group recovery resource, but how does it differ from other such programs?

 The most commonly known of all of these recovery group meetings is probably Alcoholics Anonymous or Narcotics Anonymous, also known as the program of NA.
 Both of these popular options include navigating sobriety (normally after inpatient or outpatient rehab) using a set of 12 steps promoting healing, humility, accountability, and other strong emotions during the aftercare portion of the recovery.

 Recent history includes these types of programs dominating the group recovery industry.
 However, in 1994, a new type of recovery group would make its debut, using an entirely different model for assisting users.

-Self-Management and Recovery Training (SMART) is a behavioral-based approach to a substance abuse disorder that emphasizes science than faith.
+Self-Management and Recovery Training (SMART) is a behavioral-based approach to a substance abuse disorder that emphasizes science over faith.
 The following section better explains SMART recovery and the specifics of this program.

 What is SMART Recovery?